MarcFichtel/Unity3D-Games/README.md

 * Black Friday (unpublished)

 ## Other
 * Hith'r & Tith'r: http://www.newgrounds.com/portal/view/658663.
-A 3-day game - a self-induced game jam project, so to say.
+I wanted to challenge myself to make a game in 3 days.
 Unfortunately, I lost the code for it, but wanted to post a link to it anyways.
 Just as in BunRunner, I had a lot of fun experimenting with the camera in this one.